As a result of growth and capacity, The Athelstan Trust school improvement cycle is continually developing and being refined.

 The two Athelstan Trust Professional Development days (term 2 and 6) are organised by the CPD Manager and School Improvement Leads and themed around relevant and pertinent school improvement themes.

-The School Improvement Leads facilitate collaborative meetings of colleagues from subject specialist groups in order for them to analyse data, share good practice and current research, collaborate on strategy etc.
+During these events, the School Improvement Leads facilitate collaborative meetings of colleagues from subject specialist groups in order for them to analyse data, share good practice and current research, collaborate on strategy etc.

 Termly: